The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: The Schr o dinger bridge problem and the static algorithm

-\end{Problem} Note that Problem \ref{problem_control} is particularly useful since it provides a systematic way for simulation once the optimal control $\alpha_t$ is available.
-That is, let $\mu:=p_{data}$ be the target distribution, then one obtains the particle ensemble approximation to $\mu$ by running a particle cloud starting approximating $q(x)$ via \eqref{sde_og_sim1} and obtain an ensemble at time $T=1$.
+\end{Problem} Problem~\ref{problem_control} is particularly useful because it provides a systematic simulation procedure once the optimal control $\alpha_t^*$ is available.
+More precisely, let $\mu:=p_{\mathrm{data}}$ denote the target distribution.
+Starting from an initial particle cloud approximating the initial density $q$, one evolves the particles according to the controlled SDE \eqref{sde_og_sim1}.
+The resulting particle ensemble at terminal time $T=1$ then provides an approximation of the target distribution $\mu$.